vladigleba/vladigleba.github.io/posts/gospel/god.md

 > I the LORD *search the heart*, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.
 {% ct 'Jeremiah 17:10' %}

-Just as there is no sin in our lives that God is not aware of, so there is no sorrow that escapes His notice.
-He is acquainted with it all: every wound, disappointment, injustice, or abuse.
+As our Creator, God knows us better than we know ourselves.
+Just as there is no sin in our lives that God does not see, so there is no sorrow that He does not notice.
+He is acquainted with it all—every wound, disappointment, injustice, and abuse.
+Yet He is not merely aware; He longs to heal our wounds {% rf 'Isaiah 53:5; Jeremiah 30:17; 33:6' %}, restore what was lost {% rf 'Isaiah 43:18-19; 51:3; Joel 2:25' %}, comfort our sorrows {% rf 'Psalm 147:3; Isaiah 57:18' %}, make right every wrong {% rf 'Romans 12:19' %}, forgive every confessed sin {% rf 'Psalm 103:2-4; 1 John 1:9' %}, cleanse every defilement {% rf 'Ezekiel 36:25' %}, and set us free from every addiction {% rf 'Luke 4:18' %}.
+He who created the heavens and the earth by the power of His Word {% rf 'Genesis 1:1; Psalm 33:6' %} has the same power to recreate us by that same Word {% rf '1 Peter 1:23; 2 Corinthians 5:17' %}—the Bible—but only if we let Him {% rf 'Revelation 3:20' %}.

-## Who is the source of all wisdom?
+## Is He the source of all true human wisdom?

 > And he changeth the times and the seasons: he removeth kings, and setteth up kings: *he giveth wisdom unto the wise, and knowledge to them that know understanding*.
 {% ct 'Daniel 2:21' %}